How to Calculate Your Grow Room / tent's Fan Size

 Calculating Carbon Filter Size

 Once you've worked out the size of your fans you can then simply find the same sized carbon filter.
 For example if your grow room needs a 6 inch fan you just need to buy a 6 inch carbon filter.
 Then simply connect the carbon filter to the extraction fan within the grow room.
-This way the air that is being taken out of the grow room passes through the carbon filter before it's final journey down the ducting.
-The air then reaches outside clean, fresh and odor free.

 CONTACT OUR SUPPORT

 Here at the Hippie House we have dedicated indoor growing experts who have years of experience in hydroponics and the horticultural industry.
 We stock over 5000 indoor gardening products including a large range of ventilation fans, carbon filters, ventilation kits, humidifiers, aluminum and insulated ducting and a range of other environmental control equipment.

 Our team are always here to help so if you have any questions or are confused in which fan size to buy - or any other environmental control issues click below to get in touch.